Xonshiz/CoManga/docs/index.rst

 Documents Library, Downloads, Pictures : Trying to store the data.

-Opening An Issue/Requesting A Feature
+Opening An Issue Or Requesting A Feature
 -------------------------------------

 If your're planning to open an issue for the script or ask for a new